slune-org/ts-transform-test-compiler/README.md

 # Usage

 First thing to do is to create a compiler object.
-This compiler might be shared accross the test suite as it only holds static configuration.
+This compiler might be shared across the test suite as it only holds static configuration.

 Then use this compiler object to set some options, if needed, and finally compile tested classes with the transformer.